Itanagar, Sept 01: The Department of Mechanical Engineering of North Eastern Regional

 the elected representatives under eastern Parliamentary constituency to concentrate

-on development activities for well-
+on development activities for well-being of the people.

 Claiming that people of eastern parliamentary constituency expressed displeasure